 To make the world a better place, we must commit to working together build an antiracist society.
 Not being a racist is not enough.
 Honoring diversity without being inclusive is not enough.
 Inclusivity is a big part of the Girl Scout DNA.
 From the very moment founder Juliette Gordon Low first mentioned her plans to start Girl Scouts, it was set to be an organization not only for the girls of Savannah but also for “all of America, and all the world."
 And if you didn’t already know, Girl Scouts is a nonpolitical, nonpartisan organization, we are not red or blue, we are Girl Scout green and proud.

 Brave Space: A Diversity, Equity, and Inclusion Town Hall Series

-Share your heart in a space designed to evoke meaningful, impactful dialogue, and change among adult Girl Scout members.
+In 2020 we held a town hall series designed for volunteers to share their their hearts in a space designed to evoke meaningful, impactful dialogue, and change among adult Girl Scout members.

 The objective of Brave Space is to recognize and positively act on the social responsibility of leading a diverse group of girls while building their courage, confidence, and character.